huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 Clients and servers implementing DNS over QUIC SHOULD negotiate use of the idle timeout.
 Closing on idle-timeout is done without any packet exchange, which minimizes protocol overhead.
-This document does not recommend a specific value of the idle timer.
+Per section 10.2 of QUIC transport specification, the effective value of the idle timeout is  computed as the minimum of the values advertised by the two endpoints.
+Practical considerations on setting the idle timeout are discussed in
+{{idle-timeouts}}.

-Clients SHOULD monitor the idle time incurred on their connection to the server, defined by the time spend since the last packet from the server has been received.
+Clients SHOULD monitor the idle time incurred on their connection to the server, defined by the time spent since the last packet from the server has been received.
 When a client prepares to send a new DNS query to the server, it will check whether the idle time is sufficient lower than the idle timer.
 If it is, the client will send the DNS